 Quioto could fit as a striker or winger, but he definitely came in from the left side most of the match against Seattle.
 Quioto was consistently dangerous both staying wide and cutting inside to face the teeth of the defense.

 The curler he scored near the top of the box was an audacious attempt, but Ozzie Alonso and Roman Torres were hesitant to close down on him and Quioto punished them for it.
-He didn’t have a perfect game – skying another opportunity earlier in the game – but he had a consistent game which slots him in ahead of his competition for the time being.
+He didn’t have a perfect game – skying another opportunity earlier – but he was consistently dangerous which slots him in ahead of his competition for the time being.

 Honorable Mentions: Fanendo Adi (POR), Jozy Altidore (TFC), Giovani Dos Santos (LAG)